Curriculum Leader: Mr W. Wardell

 In Year 7, the students focus on foundation skills in the activities on offer, alongside the key principles of sport, such as use of space, teamwork and basic rules and officiating.
 There is also an introduction into the theoretical side of sport, including the long-term benefits of a healthy active lifestyle and physical activity, how to warm up effectively and how to apply the different components of fitness.

 During Year 9 students continue to develop the skills they have learned in Years 7 and 8, in addition to building their theory knowledge for GCSE with a specific focus on tactics, strategy, and competitive performance.
 This allows students that excel in certain sports to work on advanced gameplay in preparation for KS4.
 The students also focus on more advanced anatomy and physiology and sports psychology which they can apply to help analyse their performances compared to previous ones to demonstrate improvement.
+This introduction of key elements of the GCSE theory specification helps spark academic interest and lays the foundation for success in their GCSE years.

 Sports covered during KS3: